Part 3 of 3

 The Murkowski administration gave the port authority application an icy reception.
 Murkowski himself scoffed in 2006: "Would you invest in a project that had no gas, no financing, no contract for the sale of gas, no shipping commitments, no West Coast regasification facilities, no loan guarantee if exported, no Jones Act waivers (so foreign LNG tankers could be used) and no expertise in building a project of this size?"

 Separately, in 2002 Alaska voters approved a ballot initiative pushed by LNG fans that created a state agency that could, among other things, buy North Slope gas, pipe it to Prince William Sound for export and finance the project with low-cost revenue bonds.
-The new agency, the Alaska Natural Gas Development Authority , never gained much momentum and governors downsized its mission over time, although it still exists.
+The new agency, the Alaska Natural Gas Development Authority never gained much momentum and governors downsized its mission over time.
+In 2013 the Legislature merged the development authority into a new effort to develop a state-supported gas line project led by the Alaska Gasline Development Corp.

 - A producer-sponsored project.
 The Murkowski administration worked hardest on this.
 Over three years negotiators hammered out key terms – a state equity ownership, gas taxes locked in for 35 years after pipeline startup, much higher oil taxes now but a lockdown on further oil-tax changes for 30 years.